osamja/my-personal-website/docs/backlog.md

     - Add linkedin section to professional page
     - Import a timeline react component
     - SPIKE: Unit testing
+    - [EPIC] Add text to pages to give user context
     - Add travel video to each place